sodiboo/niri-flake/docs.md

 - type: `boolean`
 - default: `false`

-> [!important]
-> This option is not yet available in stable niri.
->
-> If you wish to modify this option, you should make sure you're using the latest unstable niri.
->
-> Otherwise, your system might fail to build.

 By default, niri has a set of important keybinds that are always shown in the hotkey overlay, even if they are not bound to any key.
 In particular, this helps new users discover important keybinds, especially if their config has no keybinds at all.